galenhuntington/hxml/README.md

 Haskell (called `gxml`).
 However, this part was useful on its own, and so I extracted it into one standalone file of Haskell source.

-You do not need to know any Haskell to use it, and I have re-written it to avoid all dependencies but a Haskell Platform install.
-See __Installation and use__ below.
+You do not need to know any Haskell to use it See __Installation and use__ below.

 ##  Features